BobanSpasic/MiniDexedLibrarian/README.md

 - store collections to SQL-DB (eliminating duplicates etc.)

 ToDo:
-- send SysEx bulk dumps to MiniDexed
+- send SysEx bulk dumps to MiniDexed (Feature missing in MiniDexed)
-- edit DX7 voices
+- edit DX7 voices (Not a priority.
+There are a lot of DX7-Editors on the net)
-- import DX7II supplement (ACED/AMEM) and performances (PMEM)
+- import DX7II supplement (ACED/AMEM) and performances (PMEM) - (ACED/AMEM import is partially implemented)
-- conversion of various 4OP voice files to DX7 format
+- conversion of various 4OP voice files to DX7 format (Low priority.
+Alternative: DXconvert from http://dxconvert.martintarenskeen.nl/ )

 The current state of the development can be tested on Windows 64-bit.
 The compiled files are in the BIN directory.